robertjwozniak/Web-Device-Manager-API/README.md

 <p>A detailed property helps the developer to specify and perform filtering in order to bring a significant number of devices needed to run the machine.
 In the really simple example, if we set the property to <i>true</i> we're going to receive a full list of available user's devices.
 If we set the property to <i>false</i>, we're going to receive a list of significant parts of the machine needed to run the processes</p>

 <p><b>4.2</b>. configuration property</p>
 <p>A configuration property is having a lot to offer for developers.
-The property allows to bring all of the available settings and properties of the devices available on the user's machine.
+The property allows bringing all of the available settings and properties of the devices available on the user's machine.
 If we set the property to <i>true</i>, we're going to receive a full list of settings for a specific device as a nested object.
 If we set the property to <i>false</i>, we're going to receive a fundamental list of settings for a specific device as a nested object.</p>

 <p>The response returned by API is going to be handled by promises.</p>